Where to Stay in Bali: 14 Best Areas

 Ubud manages to pull off the tricky feat of being highly developed for tourism while retaining the local atmosphere and charm.
 So while it is developed, and you’ll find all the facilities you’ll need, you won’t feel that it is overdeveloped.

 Ubud is close to the famous Sacred Monkey Forest Sanctuary.
-There are also plenty of museums, and a trip through the countryside to explore the famous tiered paddy-fields and rustic villages is a must.
+There are also plenty of museums, and a trip through the countryside to explore the famous tiered rice terraces and rustic villages is a must.

 Ubud has some lovely boutique resorts and hostels that make great use of the stylish Balinese design.
 There are good options for all budgets, and adventure-minded travelers will love it here.